Online vs Professional IQ Tests: Which Should You Take?

 Regardless of which test you take:

-- One score is just one data point: Your true IQ likely falls within a range around your score
+- One score is just one data point: Your performance can vary within a range depending on conditions and familiarity with the format

 - Conditions matter: Sleep deprivation, stress, and illness can lower scores